 Maybe you just want to continue your work, but with the added bonus of generating a regular income from your content so that you can make a living.
 This is legitimate and also totally possible!

 However, this intention may be a little too abstract for a successful marketing campaign on Steady.
 So we recommend setting goals with a certain intention.
 Of course, you can simply choose an intention or promise that is easy to implement.
 For example: investing in better equipment, or spending more time on research or production.

 Setting goals – how, how high, how many?

-You can set a new goal in the publisher area by specifying the amount you want to achieve and describing what you’ll do when you achieve that goal.
+You can set a new goal in the backend by specifying the amount you want to achieve and describing what you’ll do when you achieve that goal.
 You can also change, delete or add goals at any time.